“I just played anomia with my friends and ‘cult leader’ came up and I was the only one who knew one…things come in useful in strange ways.”

 I’m proud that I’ve (at least mostly) come to terms with my past.
 It was what it was; it is what it is.
 I may always quote page 449 of the (old) AA Big Book – “acceptance is the answer to all my problems.”
 Things may still haunt me.
 They always may.
 But I can even joke about it, and I know it all helped make me who I am.

-I’m proud that I’ve told my daughter and she can joke about it too.
-It could be weird for her.
-Maybe it was when she first found out – when we were driving up to New York City for the weekend and she said, “So, tell me about your childhood,” and I did.
+I’m proud that I’ve told my child and they can joke about it too.
+It could be weird for them.
+Maybe it was when they first found out – when we were driving up to New York City for the weekend and they said, “So, tell me about your childhood,” and I did.

 Sometimes when I tell my story – my whole story – it kind of sucks the air out of the room.
 It demands attention.
 I must seem like I demand attention.
 But it just is what it is.